sanity-io/demo-graphql-presentation-nextjs/README.md

 ✔ Fetching existing projects
 ?
 Select project to use Templates [r0z1eifg]
 ?
-Select dataset to use blog-vercel
+Select dataset to use graphql
 ?
 Would you like to add configuration files for a Sanity project in this Next.js folder?
 No

 Detected framework Next.js, using prefix 'NEXT_PUBLIC_'